emeliehansson/milestone-pp2-rock-paper-scissor/README.md

 The first big struggle I encountered was to figure out how to get the computer to have a random choice, and then be able to compare it to the choice of the user.
 I knew I had to create a function with an if/else if statement, but I didn't know exactly how.
 This is where W3 Schools and Developer Mozilla were a big help, this is where I've found most of my information, as well as going back through the modules.
 Since this game has a lot of different choices and outcomes, it was a small challenge to get them all in place and working, but now it looks good and it's working!

+Overall, almost every part of this project had small or big challenges that happened throughout the development.
+But with some research and trying a lot of different ways I finally succeeded, and I learned a lot along the way!

 &nbsp;